subasri6a/Vicky-flowerbot/README.md

 A Telegram Python bot running on python3 forked with saitama with a sqlalchemy database and an entirely themed persona to make chizuru fun and good management for you in your groups.

-Can be found on telegram as [vicky robot](https://t.me/vickyorflowerbotnews).
+Can be found on telegram as [vicky robot](https://t.me/gamee_gamestelgrambot).

 The Support group can be reached out to at [flower or vicky support](https://t.me/Vickyorflowerbotsupport), where you can ask for help , discover new features, report bugs, and stay in the loop whenever a new update is available.

-News channel as at [Chizuru updates](https://t.me/chizuruupdates)
+News channel as at [vicky flower updates](https://t.me/vickyorflowerbotnews)

 ## How to setup/deploy.